 Elli Polly explains her experience and says at the end of the vlog that she does recommend them especially for those with minor dental issues.

 SmileLife vs Invisalign

-As we have already mentioned, Invisalign is an alternative to SmileLife that can not only treat more severe cases but also has a lot more physical locations to visit.
-But as we compare them it is important to note that although both these treatments may look similar they are quite different.
+As we have already mentioned, the Invisalign system is an alternative to SmileLife.
+Invisalign braces can not only treat more severe cases but also has a lot more physical locations to visit.
+But as we compare them it is important to note that although both treatments look similar they are quite different.